DataCorrupted/android-identity-manager/README.md

 * Open in Android Studio, SDK 22, build tools 22.0.1; sync Gradle
 * Clone 'volley': git clone https://android.googlesource.com/platform/frameworks/volley (currently not in submodule)

+# TODO

+## Put ndncert in

+Let's use JNI, Alex provided a great example of how to use it.
+The thoughts should be the following:

+Zhiyi has provided a great demo.
+In his demo, he created a ClientTool class, which, to me, can be used almost verbatim with little change, the changes includes but not limited to:

+1. add JNI environment to it so that we can transfer out result(certificate) back.
+2. change getline() to a Java function that can: a) pop out a window with input text place 2) gets the string.
+After that we can transfer that jobject to std::string and do everything as normal.
+Please refer to [here](https://stackoverflow.com/questions/5198105/calling-a-java-method-from-c-in-android) for how this should be done.
+3. As to Java String and std::string's difference and how to transferring from one to another, refer to [here](http://electrofriends.com/articles/jni/jni-part-4-jni-strings/)